AVALIAÇÃO DA IMDb

 Você sabia?

 - CuriosidadesWhile Diane Ladd appears in this movie, her daughter, Laura Dern appeared in another dinosaur film, Jurassic Park: O Parque dos Dinossauros (1993).
 Ladd admitted she didn't think the script was very good and initially turned it down, until her old friend Roger Corman sent her a check with enough zeroes on it.
-Clint Howard's niece, Bryce Dallas Howard later starred in one of the Jurassic Park sequel, Jurassic World - O Mundo dos Dinossauros (2015).
+Clint Howard's niece, Bryce Dallas Howard later starred in one of the Jurassic Park sequels, Jurassic World - O Mundo dos Dinossauros (2015).

 - Erros de gravaçãoThe captions at the bottom of the screen, shown occasionally throughout the movie, show "Infected cells per 1 million" followed by a percentage figure.
 A percentage figure is unitless and not "per" anything.